What To Do About A Loveless Marriage

 “Most significant for me,” Jim says “was realizing I needed to see the pain I had caused Chris and the damage I had done to our relationship.
 Then for us to experience a deep level of healing of the painful ways we had caused each other.”

 After the weekend, Jim and Chris diligently worked at applying the principles and using the tools they had learned.
 A few months later, they moved back in together.
 I had the privilege of conducting a ceremony for the renewal of their wedding vows.
 Jim and Chris, like many others we know, experienced a new beginning.
-It’s obvious their new marriage is growing in love, caring and understanding.
-Sure, like every couple, they will always encounter snags, challenges and difficulties along the way.
+Their new marriage is growing in love, caring, and understanding.
+Sure, like every couple, they will always encounter snags, challenges, and difficulties along the way.
 But they now have the tools to work through the difficulties.
 They know that “With God, all things are possible.”
 God can change a loveless marriage into a bountiful, loving relationship.

 Click here, if you’d like to find out more about how your marriage and be saved from the downward spiral leading toward divorce.
-Whatever your situation, once you make the decision to avoid divorce at any cost, you are ready to focus on the goal of repairing your marriage.
-The principles outlined in this booklet that have helped to save literally hundreds of marriages.
+Whatever your situation, once you decide to avoid divorce at any cost, you are ready to focus on the goal of repairing your marriage.
+The principles outlined in this booklet have helped to save hundreds of marriages.

 Even if you fight constantly or struggle with lies, jealousy adultery, addictions, abuse or a past affair don’t give up.
 With God’s help, your marriage will once again have love, trust, hope, and happiness.